 Figure 9 Scatter plot of Crime domainFigure 5 Scatter plot of Edu domain

-The super-linear part of health_score and crime_score is larger than other plots, which is more than half of the total length.
+The super-linear part of health_score (in figure 8) and crime_score (in figure 9) is larger than other plots, which is more than half of the total length.
 Additionally, points in this part are more concentrated.
 When the value of scores is after one, they turn to be more discrete and linear.